dovecot/documentation/source/settings/plugin/obox-plugin.rst

    :plugin: obox
    :values: @string

    List of metacache root directories, separated with ``:``.

    Usually this is automatically parsed directly from :dovecot_core:ref:`mail_home` and :dovecot_core:ref:`mail_chroot` settings.

-Accessing a metacache directory outside these roots will result in a warning:
+   Accessing a metacache directory outside these roots will result in a
-"Index directory is outside metacache_roots".
+   warning: "Index directory is outside metacache_roots".

    It's possible to disable this check entirely by setting the value to ``:``.

-This setting is required for :dovecot_plugin:ref:`metacache_rescan_interval`.
+   .. note:: This setting is required for
+             :dovecot_plugin:ref:`metacache_rescan_interval`.

 .. dovecot_plugin:setting:: metacache_upload_interval